REGISTER TO VOTE:

 If I move from another parish in Louisiana, do I have to register again?
 (R.S.
 18:108)

-Yes.
-Voter registration is not transferable.
-You must register every time you move to a new parish in Louisiana.
+In some cases, your registration can be transferred, but it is best to register every time you move to a new parish in Louisiana.

 How do I become a Louisiana resident?
 (R.S.
 18:101(B))